SACD

 Opera

-Makes a small range of bass drivers and a variety of high end midrange horns, I was under the impression that they where only made for use in the company's (excellent) own loudspeaker designs but I see that a couple of German dealers are selling them separately, if you are interested in making your own horn speakers trying one of their dealers is worth a shot.
+Makes a small range of bass drivers and a variety of high end midrange horns, I was under the impression that they were only made for use in the company's (excellent) own loudspeaker designs but I see that a couple of German dealers are selling them separately, if you are interested in making your own horn speakers trying one of their dealers is worth a shot.

 Panasonic